huggingface/transformers/examples/longform-qa/README.md

-# Long Form Quation Answering
+# Long Form Question Answering

 This folder contains the code for the Long Form Question answering [demo](http://35.226.96.115:8080/) as well as methods to train and use a fully end-to-end Long Form Question Answering system using the [🤗transformers](https://github.com/huggingface/transformers) and [🤗nlp](https://github.com/huggingface/nlp) libraries.